 Choice #1: A business that requires you to work for 18 hours a day and hardly generates any revenue.

-Choice #2: A business that works on auto-pilot and generates thousands of dollars every month while you are partying with your friends and traveling the world.
+Choice #2: A business that works on auto-pilot and generates thousands of dollars every month while you party with your friends and travel the world.
 (Sounds like a dream, right?)

 Which one would you choose?

 If you are anything like me, you will choose the 2nd one.

 It hardly requires any effort and generates excellent revenue.

 Such businesses, naturally, are more valuable.
 And if you sell them, you make crazy money.